 On June 1, 2010, all Medigap plans were substantially changed.
 Some were eliminated, some were added, and most of the existing plans were modified.
-Two new Medicare Supplement Plans (M and N) were added, and one of them – Medicare Supplement Plan N – was very popular.
+Two new Medicare Supplement Plans (M and N) were added, and one of the two plans – Medicare Supplement Plan N – was very popular.
 Recent developments, however, may change this assessment.
-Here is the story.
+Here are lessons learned from the Medigap Plan N story.

 Medigap Plan N Basics

-Medigap Plan N provides cost-sharing features with lower premiums than standard plans, such as Medigap plans F and G. Its cost is about 70% of Medigap Plan F’s cost.
+Medicare Supplement Plan N provides cost-sharing features with lower premiums than standard plans, such as Medigap plans F and G. Its cost is about 45% of Medicare Supplement Plan F’s cost.
 Medigap Plan N is as good as the Medigap Plan F, except:

 - It does not pay the Part B Annual Deductible